The Swallowtail Crenellations

 What about when everything else falls into place and there are swallowtail crenellations?

 Several details about the Voynich manuscript point to the possibility of the swallowtail crenellations depicted being not in Italy but rather in Russia.
 It's a northern language heavily Finno-Ugric, the symbolism used throughout is Finno-Ugric and northern European, and the features of the women are northern European.
 Their ritualistic implements point toward a northern European belief system.
-It stands to follow to look for architecture in northern Europe, not southern Europe.
+It stands to follow, then, to look for architecture in northern Europe, not southern Europe.
 And indeed, given the rest of the landmarks on the map, where we should expect to see an extraordinarily long wall with swallowtail crenellations they are there in abundance.

 Khanate of Kazan on the upper Volga, 1441